Dynamic Distortions of Quasi-2D Ruddlesden-Popper Perovskites at Elevated Temperatures: Influence on Thermal and Electronic Properties: Results and Discussion

 The dynamics in the BA- and PEA-based perovskites also differ from MAPbI$_3$.
 MA molecules can rotate spherically in the cavities spanned by the Pb-I framework of MAPbI$_3$.
 In contrast, our MD simulations (starting at 250\,K and slowly heating up to 500\,K) show that the longer tails of the PEA and BA molecules serve as anchors, creating a large barrier for spherical rotation, but allowing for conical rotation with respect to the molecular backbone.
 As a result, the RP structures cannot reach cubic symmetry.
 The diverging (red) compared to the smooth (blue) line in Fig.~\ref{fig:thermal}(b) indicates that a much larger crystal lattice change is expected in the heating simulation of BA$_2$PbI$_4$ compared to PEA$_2$PbI$_4$.

-The simulated phase transition of BA$_2$PbI$_4$ is shown in Fig.~\ref{fig:phase-trans}(a) by a change in the lattice parameters at $\sim350$\,K (marked by the orange line).
+The simulated phase transition of BA$_2$PbI$_4$ represented in Fig.~\ref{fig:phase-trans}(a) is a slow process, which does not happen instantaneously: it begins when the lattice constants start to change and ends when the lattice constants equilibrate.
+Since the simulations were performed under a fixed heating rate, we define the phase transition temperature (T$_c$) as the tipping point when the lattice geometry starts to modify, as indicated by the vertical orange line in Fig.~\ref{fig:phase-trans}(a).
+The same behavior was also observed for the 3D perovskites in Ref.~\citenum{Bokdam:jpcc21} and~\citenum{Fransson2023}.
 The transition temperature ($\rm T_c$) is overestimated as compared to the experimental $\rm T_c$ at $\sim274$\,K, but shows good qualitative agreement for the lattice parameters.
 A larger $4\times2\times2$ supercell shows that the simulated $\rm T_c$ value is converged with respect to supercell size.
 The transition to the high-temperature phase is slightly retarded, as a consequence of the finite heating rate in our simulations~\cite{Bokdam:jpcc21}.
 The crystal structures above and below $\rm T_c$ have two key differences as shown in Fig.~\ref{fig:phase-trans}(b) and (c), respectively: $i)$ the packing of the molecules in the 2D crystals displays disorder at high temperature, and $ii)$ the Pb-I framework in the $ab$-plane looses its alternating clockwise, anti-clockwise rotation pattern and becomes (on time-average) straight.

 Our MD trajectories further show that the phase transition mechanism is related to an increase of the ammonium group's \textit{penetration depth}~\cite{Li:cs19} and an activation of a \textit{rattling motion} above $\rm T_c$.
 In Fig.~\ref{fig:phase-trans-mechanism}(a) we show the temperature-dependent distribution functions of the nitrogen penetration depth defined as the orthogonal distance from the plane spanned by the Pb atoms to the nitrogen atom.
 We observe that the average moves into the direction of the Pb-plane as the temperature increases.
 Rattling of the ammonium group can be seen in the polar distributions of Fig.~\ref{fig:phase-trans-mechanism}(b), obtained by counting the $xy$ coordinates of the nitrogen atom in the Pb-I plane.
 Below $\rm T_c$ we find two fixed positions of nitrogen, corresponding to two distinct orientations of the ammonium group.
 When raising the temperature, rotations of the PbI$_6$ octahedra facilitate switching between these two orientations.
 After the transition is complete, the distribution displays a single maximum, in the center of the PbI$_6$ cage.